-Warrants for shares that are contingently redeemable, such as our convertible preferred stock, and common stock warrants subject to performance conditions that may result in the issuance of a variable number of shares are accounted for as freestanding instruments.
-These warrants are classified as liabilities on our balance sheet and are recorded at their estimated fair value.
+Warrants for shares that are contingently redeemable, such as our convertible preferred stock, and common stock warrants subject to performance conditions that may result in the issuance of a variable number of shares are accounted for as freestanding financial instruments.
+These warrants are classified as liabilities on our consolidated balance sheets and are recorded at their estimated fair value.
 At the end of each reporting period, changes in the estimated fair value during the period are recorded as a component of other income (expense), net.
-We will continue to adjust these liabilities for changes in fair value until the earlier of the expiration or the exercise of the warrants.
+We will continue to adjust these liabilities for changes in fair value until the earlier of the conversion to common stock warrants, performance conditions met, expiration or the exercise of the warrants.